 - Scans of both internal & external networks

 For businesses intent on implementing proper SSL/TLS certificate management, it comes down to choosing between free or paid options.
-Here, the maxim “you get what you pay for” tends to hold true; while free cert discovery tools are better than no automation at all, subscription-based SaaS provides more options, functionality, and improved UX.
-Here’s how the leading cert management tools stack up.
+Here, the maxim “you get what you pay for” tends to hold true; while free certificate discovery tools are better than no automation at all, subscription-based SaaS provides more options, functionality, and improved UX.
+Here’s how the leading certificate management tools stack up.

-OpenSLL operates under an Apache-style license, making it free for use, albeit with limited capacity and cert by cert discovery accessible via a command line.
+OpenSLL operates under an Apache-style license, making it free for use, albeit with limited capacity and certificate by certificate discovery tool accessible via a command line.
 As such it’s not the most user-friendly of software to get to grips with, and is best reserved for more technical teams that are comfortable with getting their hands dirty, so to speak.

 Qualys CertView is a cloud-based cert management tool that’s free to use, and has a cleaner interface than the solutions mentioned above.
 It’s let down, however, by limited functionality; there’s no CT log monitoring, internal scans or subdomain search, for example.

-Handily, there is a decoding tool that can be accessed for free with Keyhub; simply create an account and then, in the Tools section, paste your CSR into the box.
+Handily, there are inbuilt certificate-related tools like a CSR and certificate decoders that can be accessed for free with Keyhub; simply create an account and then, in the Tools section, paste your CSR into the box.
 You can also upload a *pem, *cer, *crt, *p12 or *txt file.
 To access the entire suite, you’ll require one of the paid plans, which range from up to 100 to over 1,000 certificates to suit organizations of all sizes.